dozenalist/Partitions-mod-p/README.md

 - Some of the introductory results of the paper, and some of the main lemmas.
 Everything after lemma 3.3 is fully formalized, assuming everthing that comes before it.

+- The first section of the paper, that if there exists a ramanujan congruence mod ℓ then fl | U = 0.
+(The beginning of Theorem 3.1)

 TODO :